 Learn about our dedicated & knowledgeable leaders who help make our meetings and events possible.

-Teri Beardsley is the Meeting Leader for our Let’s Connect Adult Group Events.
-She is married with two children and is now retired after 31 years in Special Education.
+Teri Beardsley is married with two children and is now retired after 31 years in Special Education.
 She holds multiple certifications and endorsements.
 Over her career, she specialized in Cross Categorical Resource, Developmental Preschool, and Kindergarten.
 Her passion for Autistic children was enriched, as for most involved with the Autism Society, by a wonderful son who is currently very involved in SEEDS for Autism.
 Volunteerism is a way of life for Teri, and retirement has not slowed her down.
 She served as coordinator for West Valley AZ ASSIST, in addition to teaching online courses and supervising student teachers for Grand Canyon University.
 Before Teri moved to Arizona in 1985, she earned a Bachelor of Science in Speech and Language Pathology from Illinois State University, and a Master’s in Special and Elementary Education from Northern Illinois University.
 Her many interests include her two well-loved dogs, reading, cooking, and knitting.
 Teri loves travel enough to enjoy setting up itineraries for other’s vacations, although she is a strong supporter of all things local, including shops and restaurants of downtown Phoenix.

 Susan Golubock, an Autistic Occupational Therapist (OT), has worked almost exclusively for over 20 years with Autistic individuals since her diagnosis.
 Her 40+ years as an OT include certification in sensory processing, courses in executive functioning, yearly in-services on Autism, and a master’s degree in special education assistive technology.
 Susan had the opportunity to work with a team of therapists and school administrators to bring about a system change toward a more educationally relevant therapy service delivery model that is now considered best practice.
 Susan has both participated in and presented at a yearly retreat/conference planned for and run by Autistic adults for 10 years.
 She, and Jim Sinclair, a strong Autistic advocate, spent over 4 years providing lectures to schools, clinics, and conferences on working effectively with Autistic individuals as part of her business, Making Sense of Autism, LLC.
 She has, for the past 19 years, attended and then co-hosted an Autistic adult support group, now under the auspices of the Autism Society of Greater Phoenix.
 Susan is currently working on researching the effectiveness of training modules for a Neuro-Strengths-Based Approach to Autism in helping therapists, educators, and parents better understand the research being done on Dutism and how to use it to work more effectively with Autistic individuals, from an Autistic perspective.